 New archival documents show the 1914-8 war’s origins were mired in political cynicism.
 Speaking to Douglas Newton and Andreas Rose, it is time we shelved the childish notion that Britain’s war against Germany was just, moral, and good

-Much has been made of “never forgetting” those who died to “protect liberty” in the 1914-18 war.
+Much has been made of “never forgetting” those who died to “protect liberty” in the 1914-8 war.
 Politicians might lament the horrors unleashed, but never warn against war itself.
 This fits with a striking group-think which says Britain entered the war to defend Belgium from a wicked, German despotism.
-(Fritz Fischer is to thank for this somewhat muddled understanding: Germany’s Aims In The First World War : Fritz Fischer …)

 New archival findings, however, now show the war’s origins defy conventional wisdom.
-Australian historian Douglas Newton, whose book The Darkest Days (London: Verso, 2014) has gone somewhat under the radar in Britain, told me he is worried by the commemoration amongst western states of the 1914-18 war, which has bled into a celebration of pseudo-jingoism and “cathedral-town moralism,” where sceptics are banished to the wild hinterlands of ostracism.
-(The Darkest Days – Douglas Newton)
+Australian historian Douglas Newton, whose book The Darkest Days (London: Verso, 2014) has gone somewhat under the radar in Britain, told me he is worried by the commemoration amongst western states of the 1914-18 war, which has bled into a celebration of “cathedral-town moralism,” where sceptics are banished to the wild hinterlands of ostracism.

 Newton said Britain’s rush into the 1914-18 war was cynically motivated.

 “Britain was in the midst of crisis.”
 With civil war over Ireland and splits within the Cabinet that could lead to a Tory government committed to a European war on the side of the Russian tsar, “the Liberals decided that a general war would save their skin.
 By wrapping themselves and the public in the national flag, they could prevent a civil war, stay in power, and stave off an international humiliation with the Russians and the French.